mesosphere/dcos-docs-site/pages/1.13/installing/production/dcos-ansible/ansible-quickstart/index.md

     # ...
     ```

-4. Also in the variables file, set the following values under `config`:
+4. Also in the variables file, set the following values under `config`.
+Enterprise users add your license key here:
     ```bash
     # ...
     cluster_name: <your-cluster-name>